ajhewett/quad9d/README.md

 ENV UPSTREAM2 https://${DNS2}/dns-query
 ```

-You can set these envvars to use run a container with differnt DoH servers.
+You can set these variables to use run a container with different DoH servers.

+## License

+Distributed under the MIT license.